 Accutane is so effective in treating acne inflammation because of its profound effects on the skin.
-These changes are so drastic that it leaves people at high risk for developing serious skin conditions.
+These changes are so drastic that it leaves people at high risk of developing serious skin conditions.
 Stevens-Johnson Syndrome is a severe skin reaction that results from exposure to medications.
 It is a fatal and debilitating skin condition which is characterized by burning sensations, blister formation, rashes and in some cases separation of skin from the body.
 (More on Stevens-Johnson Syndrome.)Suicide

 In 1997 at the latest, Roche began discussions of a warning for suicide as a side effect of Accutane use.
 Roche's U.S. Marketing Division did not approve the idea of a label change because they knew it would scare doctors prescribing Accutane and decrease sales.
 They were right.
 And for a long time marketing won out.
 Eventually, a weak warning label was added to Accutane indicating that suicidality was a “rare” side effect.Accutane Alternatives

 Accutane was first introduced in 1982 and has been the standard for acne treatment for people suffering from severe inflammatory acne.
 It has become the most popular choice of treatment due to the pace at which results can be seen.
 But, given the risks, a drug other than Accutane would have been a better choice for a lot of patients.
 There are alternatives to Accutane that are effective in treating severe inflammatory acne.
 They include benzoyl peroxide, antibiotics, and hormone therapy.
 They may not be as fast-acting as Accutane but they don’t have the same life-altering risks.Accutane “Recall”

 Dozens of medical studies have reviewed the connection of isotretinoin in the development of Inflammatory Bowel Disease, Ulcerative Colitis, and Crohn’s Disease.
 Several medical studies have identified the positive correlation of Isotretinoin use and the development of bowel diseases.
-As a result, there have been a lot of personal injury Accutane lawsuits filed against Roche.
+As a result, there has been a lot of personal injury Accutane lawsuits filed against Roche.
 The suits allege that Accutane treatment has resulted in serious medical conditions related to gastrointestinal disorders.